Status

 - Can't be null, blank, or an empty string

-title String!The new column's title.
+title String!The new status column's title.

 Filter by the status column